stevemac321/Catechist/README.md

 Virtues-Gifts-Fruits-Commandments.apkg (Anki Flashcard deck for the virtues, fruits-gifts of the Spirit, etc. from the Missile)

+Ecumenical Councils.apkg (Anki flashcards for the seven ecumenical councils and the first apostolic fathers)

 RE-Standards-Combined.pdf (a master chart of the Six Tasks of Catechesis and Essential Concepts)

 RE-k-8.docx (Logos Personal Book source file (RE-Standards)of the above file with CCC hyperlinks)